New York Section IFT Meeting: Panel Presentation - Enzyme Fermentation Natural Preservatives

 Share.
 Let your colleagues know how you advance your career with information from IFT’s publications and newsletters, by gaining leadership skills and giving back through volunteer opportunities, and being able to connect and collaborate with science of food professionals from around the world... and that they can do the same thing!

 Refer.
-Have them include you as the referring member on their application when they join IFT and you will be entered to win a free annual membership.
+Have them include you as the referring member on their application when they join IFT and you will be entered to win a prize.

 We have tools and resources you can use when you talk about IFT, including reasons people join IFT and templated messages you can send to share the benefits of IFT membership.